michaldivis/dark-helpers/README.md

 # DarkHelpers
-A collection of MVVM helpers for Xamarin.Forms and WPF.
+A collection of MVVM helpers for Xamarin.Forms, .NET MAUI and WPF.

 I wanted to create this library for my self, however, I'll be stoked if anyone else finds it useful.
 Feel free to request more features or changes.